 The potential growth areas were reviewed in the field survey to define the level of agricultural land use within the areas.
 Information collected to determine the nature and intensity of agricultural use included identification of active livestock operations, structurally sound barns currently not in use, cultivated lands, specialty crops, soil capability based on field characteristics and adjacent livestock operations that potentially could be impacted by Minimum Distance Separation requirements.
 The degree of fragmentation from non-agricultural land uses (e.g., woodlots, watercourses, rural residential lots) was also reviewed.
-Minimum Distance Separation calculations were not undertaken because mitigative measures are available (e.g., manure handling methods) to minimize odour impacts where the conversion of agricultural land to urban uses is not mitigable.
+Minimum Distance Separation calculations were not undertaken because livestock barns were found to be structurally unsound, inactive and incorporated into the rural residential use, of insufficient size to represent a constraint to development or they were already impacted by the adjacent rural residential development.
 Planning policies applicable to the growth areas was reviewed to determine the potential level of protection provided by provincial and municipal authorities.